 These are number plaques from the Aidan Gray line, and I found them at a resale shop for $5 each.
 I have actually seen a few of them on Ebay too.

 On one side of the cake stand, I placed stacks of vintage black books (thrifted).
 I added a black/white check pumpkin to the top of one stack and a black crow to the other.

 On the other side of my cake stand centerpiece, I used a vintage book and a black/white check fabric pumpkin I’ve had for years.
 I placed a crow on top of the pumpkin.

 finishing touches to the “not too spooky” Halloween tablescape

 To finish off my table, I sprinkled little black glittered spiders around the table.
-I found these last year at Michael’s.

 I added a small skull and a few skeleton hands that I found at the dollar store.
 I didn’t like the color, so I spray painted all of them white.
 Somehow, they didn’t look quite as scary that way.

 I found a black “potion” bottle in the dollar section at Target and added that to the table, as well.

 Did you see the witches brooms I shared on Pinterest last week?